What does an Executive Assistant do?

 Personal Assistants and Their Relationships

 Executive assistants may also perform personal tasks such as picking up dry cleaning or making vacation plans for a family pet in some cases.
 These aren’t your typical work responsibilities, though.
-These types of non-office jobs are typically performed a personal assistant.
+These types of non-office jobs are typically performed by a personal assistant.
 Though their jobs are technically different, it’s easy to mix up personal and executive assistants.
 The only official role of an executive assistant is to assist a superior in achieving success on the job.
 A personal assistant, on the other hand, is typically tasked with assisting a prominent figure in organizing his or her life in general, both personally and professionally.